 Museum Ships: Visit Tugboat ARTHUR FOSS and Lightship SWIFTSURE

-Dates & Times: Tugboat is open seasonally on Saturday & Sundays 12:00 pm – 4:00 pm and during special events, such as Free First Thursdays of each month.
+Dates & Times: Tugboat is open Saturday & Sundays 12:00 pm – 4:00 pm and during special events, such as Free First Thursdays of each month.

-NOTE: Due to the ongoing restoration, Lightship No. 83 is currently open to public viewing during special events and from the Historic Ships Wharf only.
+Lightship No. 83 is currently open to public viewing during weekdays, weekend and special events.
+Always view-able from the Historic Ships Wharf.